Trees on Public Land

 - Removal of trees to facilitate private construction works including fences

-- Removal of trees for leaf, flower, fruit, minor branch or sap drop, or animal faeces
+- Removal or pruning of trees for leaf, flower, fruit, minor branch or sap drop, or animal faeces

 - Removal of trees which are inhibiting grass growth, shading property or shading solar panels

 - Removal of trees which are claimed to be damaging water or sewage pipes, unless evidence is provided that indicates that tree roots are the cause of the damage